viny182/KFloorP/README.md

 The majority of the development is done using the ancient JavaScript ES3 standard, with a few CSS stylization and pure HTML.
 As Kindle Web Support is not well documented and it does not necessarily behaves like a PC Browser, a lot of hacks was used to make this work.
 I'm not a developer and the code is ugly as hell.

-Any PR Should be preferably test on a real Kindle before submitted, but are always welcomed.
+Any PR Should be preferably tested on a real Kindle before submitted, but are always welcomed.